ludescherstudio/pimabox/README.md

 **Static HTML sites**

 Paste this into every HTML file you want to track — homepage, about, contact, imprint, blog posts, everything.
 It goes at the very end of your file, after your footer, directly before the closing `</body>` tag.
 If you're not sure where that is, search for `</body>` in your file — there's only one of them.
+Before you save, replace `my-secret-word` with the tracker token you set in Step 2.

 ```html
 <script>